lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 `private` and `private_constant`

-But moreso it is a confusing thing that when first learning Ruby you just have to learn it: the `private` keyword does not affect constants so you have to use `private_constant`.
+But moreso it is a confusing thing that when first learning Ruby you just have to learn it: the `private` method does not affect constants so you have to use `private_constant`.

 I think a better (in the sense of simplicity and expectations) code design would be to write: